alexanderglemme/QuickLit-PP4/README.md

 # Usage

 ## Important message: Please read the Terms of Use!
-As you sign up to QuickLit you automatically agree that you acknowledge and accept to the Terms of Use.
-These terms are constantly located inside the footer of the website and are accessible throughout the entirety of the website. __See the video down below on how to access them:__
+As you sign up to QuickLit you automatically agree that you acknowledge and accept the Terms of Use.
+These terms are constantly located inside the footer of the website and are accessible throughout the entirety of the website. __See the video down below on how and where to access them:__

 https://github.com/alexanderglemme/QuickLit-PP4/assets/113175237/9b65d47e-75ba-4cb6-b33f-bad9c087e36a